MananSuri27/nanovector/README.md

 - **Efficient:** Speedy storage and retrieval using barebone numpy.

+- **Dockerized:** Easily deploy Nanovector in containerized environments.

+- **Direct Text to Vector Pipeline:** Seamlessly convert text data into vectors within the database.

 - **Versatile:** Ideal for embeddings, features, and more.

 - **Open Source:** Customizable and transparent.

 ## 🎨 Features
+Nanovector offers the following key features:
+- Efficient vector storage and retrieval.
+- Dockerized for easy deployment.
+- Direct pipeline for converting text to vectors.
+- Integration with Sentence Transformers for powerful embeddings.

 ## ⛏️ Set-up
 ### 🐳 Docker
 Assuming you have docker installed, you can easily use docker to setup the vector server.